petersallai/moonblokz-radio-simulator/README.md

 	- Builds the egui interface and owns the UI state.
 	- Spawns an Embassy executor on a background thread and bridges UI↔network via bounded channels.
 - src/network.rs (simulation core)
-	- Loads the scene, spawns one async node task per node, and runs the central event loop.
+	- Loads the scene, spawns one async node task per node, and runs the central simulation loop.
 	- Maintains per-node message ring buffers and processes CAD/airtime windows.
 	- Selects receivers by range and line-of-sight; computes SINR/collisions and delivers RX.
 - src/signal_calculations.rs (radio/geometry math)